-Other organisations conducting activities targeting youth (usually in schools) include Denore, Plan International, CCF, Esperanca Loro Sae, CCYCF, UNOTIL and UNFPA who had been ensuring the availability of condom to these organisations.
+Other organisations conducting activities targeting youth (usually in schools) include Denore, Plan International, CCF, Esperanca Loro Sae, CCYCF, and UNOTIL.

 Fundassuan Timor Hari'i (FTH) and Cruz Vermelha Timor Leste (CVTL) cooperate closely in conducting outreach based prevention programs for female sex workers.
 Activity is mainly in Dili but also occurs in other districts.
-It is estimated that contact has been established with approximately 420 FSWs in Dili, Suai, Bobonaro and Covalima.
-Through this effort and 1300 clients of FSWs in Dili, Bobonaro and Covalima had been reached.
-Other organisations such as ETWAVE, Denore, Alola and Pastoral da AIDS (all local NGOs) have/are also working with FSWs.
+It is estimated that contact has been established with approximately 350 FSWs in Dili, Bobonaro and Covalima.

+Fundassuan Timor Hari'i projects have reached 1300 clients of FSWs in Dili, Bobonaro and Covalima.